Single property transition

 animate(element, '0', '200px', '#ffffff', '#ADB5C7', false)

-Properties with onTransitionEnd callback
+Properties with onTransitionEnd

 function animate(element) {